The best of Paris

 HYBRID DESIGN PROCESS /

+A classic 80s trench coat is slice-cut and turned inside-out into reversible couture-like bolero jackets and wrap skirts.
 Oversize men’s shirts are twisted and stitched to hold organic folds in place and redefine new silhouettes and proportions.

 IN RECONSTRUCTION / AW 2022/23 / PARIS Fashion Week /